sergism77/Seigr/CONTRIBUTING.md

 ---

+### **Final Notes**
-Thank you for helping make Seigr a resilient, adaptive, and eco-conscious ecosystem.
-We look forward to your contributions and to building a sustainable, community-driven future together! 🌱
+🚀 Thank you for contributing to Seigr!
+Your work supports a resilient, adaptive, and eco-conscious ecosystem.
+If you have any questions, feel free to reach out to the community on Discord or GitHub. 🌱